-Charges must be fair and relate to consent holders' activities.
-The council can only charge consent holders to the extent that their actions have contributed to the need for the council's work.
+Charges must be fair and relate to resource users' activities.
+The council can only charge resource users to the extent that their actions have contributed to the need for the council's work.

-The council must also consider the benefits to the community and to consent holders when setting a charge.
-It would be inequitable to charge consent holders for resource management work done in the interests of the regional community and vice versa.
-We take this into account when setting the proportion of charges we wish to recover for state of the environment and compliance monitoring from an individual consent holder.
+The council must also consider the benefits to the community and to resource users when setting a charge.
+It would be inequitable to charge resource users for work done in the interests of the regional community and vice versa.
+We take this into account when setting the proportion of charges we wish to recover for state of the environment and/or compliance monitoring from an individual resource user.